 Indoors or outdoors

 If your dog loves to run head first into creeks, splash across mud puddles and roll around in the dirt, then you will most likely need to wash them more often than an apartment-bound Maltese, for example.
-That said, you do share living quarters with the Maltese – so once again, it comes back to your tolerance.
+That said, you do share living quarters with your Maltese – so once again, it comes back to your tolerance.

 If your dog suffers from skin allergies, make sure you speak to your local Greencross Vets on how you can exercise better pet care come bath time.
 They may recommend a different washing schedule for your dog, or recommend a specific shampoo, one that may be a soothing shampoo or perhaps a medicated shampoo treatment.
 If your dog has sensitive or itchy skin, it’s important to consult your veterinarian because washing your dog with the wrong shampoo can cause more irritation to the skin.